-- Programming Criteria provides the basic guidelines for sizing and configuring a facility and includes diagrams that clarify the desired relationships between functions, as well as a table summarizing scope requirements for each facility. - Design Criteria covers information relevant to all phases of design and contains guidelines for organizing the site and designing and planning the building's utilities, layout, character and circulation, and systems. - Functional Area and Space Guidelines provide detailed design requirements for each functional space in a typical facility.
-It includes diagrams that can aid in the preparation of preliminary and working drawings. - Illustrative Design Information contains examples of floor plans that show how the guide's design principles can be applied to a particular project. - Resources and Links
+- Programming Criteria provides the basic guidelines for sizing and configuring a facility in conjunction with the Dynamic Prototypes and UFC 4-740-02. and The document includes diagrams that clarify the desired relationships between functions, as well as a table summarizing scope requirements for each facility. - Design Criteria covers information relevant to all phases of design and contains guidelines for organizing the site and designing and planning the building's utilities, layout, character and circulation, and systems. - Functional Area and Space Guidelines provide detailed design requirements for each functional space in a typical facility.
+It includes diagrams that coresponds with the Dynamic Prototype and can aid in the preparation of preliminary and working drawings. - Illustrative Design Information contains examples of floor plans that show how the guide's design principles and Dynamic Prototypes can be applied to a particular project. - Resources and Links